Mingyang0816/Startup-Founders-Graph-Analysis/README.md

 ## Foreign Citations Notebook

 Aimed to determine the "success" of startup founders by analyzing the distribution of foreign journals that cited journals published by founders.
 Created a tree-map for each founder to plot distribution of foreign journals.

+# Graph Analysis I Notebook

+*   Created multi-directed graph to analyze the citation relationships among startup founders and other researchers, up to one degree of separation.
+If one researcher cited another, a directed edge links the two nodes together.
+*   Analyzed the top 10 researchers most frequently cited by each founder.
+*   Used various graph centrality measures to determine the most influential researchers in each field.